rmw2/assemblance/Readme.md

 * Improve aesthetics
   - scale font size to screen width
   - add operand size and type to tooltips
+  - give option to align bits of assembly with the corresponding bit of c, and add independent scrolling to the C/asm panels
 * Improve backend assembly parsing: identify addressing modes, registers, mnemonics, labels
   - make better regular expressions
   - handle first token differently from subsequent tokens for each line